car251290/Beer-display-information/README.md

 # Get a beer
-Gets beers from the api, you can apply several filters using url paramaters, the available options are listed below.
+Gets beers from the api, you can apply several filters using url paramaters, the available options are listed below. to display it in the App with the information of the beer!

 # React Native